yangyu-unc2012/MartingaleField.github.io/README.md

 Given a sorted array `nums`, remove the duplicates **in-place** such that duplicates appeared at most **twice** and return the new length.

 Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.

+*Solution*:
+At first glance, we can follow the same idea as previous problem.
+Compare `nums[i]` with the current last two elements of the new array.
+If either of the comparison return false, we can update the new array.

+In fact, we simply need to compare `nums[i] == nums[j - 2]`.
+If this returns false, we can update the new array no matter what.
+- If `nums[i] == nums[j - 1]`, since we allow at most two duplicates, we can copy `nums[i]` to the end of the new array.

 C++
 ```c++